Frequently Asked Questions

 What if there is a gap in an existing regional trail, can this funding be used to fill that gap?

-The UTN program can be used to fill a gap in a regional trail.
+The Utah Trail Network program can be used to fill a gap in a regional trail.
 Gap closures could be things like grade separated crossings, or creating a safer or more functional route through a difficult area.

 Can UDOT use eminent domain (acquire private property) to build these trails?

-UDOT will not use eminent domain to build UTN facilities.
+UDOT will not use eminent domain to build Utah Trail Network facilities.

 Is UDOT going to use this funding to build trail projects that should be a part of a larger roadway project?

-UDOT will use this funding for stand-alone trail projects that are primarily separated from vehicular traffic.
-Under some circumstances this funding may be used to supplement an existing roadway project, but that is only if that roadway project includes a trail that meets the criteria of the UTN program.
+UDOT will use this funding for stand alone trail projects that are separated from vehicular traffic.
+Under some circumstances this funding may be used to supplement an existing roadway project, but that is only if that roadway project includes a Utah Trail Network trail.

 What are design and construction considerations for these trails?

-UDOT will develop a design manual for UTN trail facilities.
+UDOT will develop a design manual for Utah Trail Network trail facilities.
 This means there will be standards for trail features like width, pavement materials, and wayfinding signs.
-This will help UTN facilities have a consistent look and feel across the state while considering local context.
+This will help Utah Trail Network facilities have a consistent look and feel across the state while considering local context.

 Can e-bikes, equestrians, or OHVs use these trails?

-UTN trail users must be primarily powered by human propulsion.
+Utah Trail Network trail users must be powered by human propulsion.
 So e-bikes will be allowed, but equestrians and OHVs will not.
 There may be instances where other types of users can be adjacent to the trail, but that will be dependent on available space and local context.

 Are there other ways for trails to get funded by UDOT?